Frequently Asked Questions

 Q: How do I interpret motif discovery results and E-values?

-Motif analysis identifies conserved sequence patterns around palmitoylation sites:
+Motif analysis identifies conserved sequence patterns around palmitoylation sites.
+You can perform this analysis on either Literature or Mass Spectrometry data:

 Key Interpretation Points: